 If you're planning ahead, be aware that Universal changes the exact dates every year, and they don't announce the specifics until a week or two before the event begins.
 Some years it has started Thanksgiving weekend, other years, not until the middle of December.

 In 2019, Grinchmas runs beginning November 28 until December 29.
 Grinchmas is included in the price of park admission.
 Various multi-day and season pass options are available.
-Universal Studios Hollywood is also included on the 3, 5, and 7 day Go Los Angeles Card.
+Universal Studios Hollywood is also included on the 3-, 5-, and 7- day Go Los Angeles Card.